Paraidomat/linux-turbo-adventure/Markdown/002_File_System_Tree_Layout.md

 > Linux implements just about everything as a file!

 - A text file is a file.
-- A directory is a file (simply a lust of other files).
+- A directory is a file (simply a lst of other files).
 - A printer is represented by a file (device drivers send everything written to the printer file to the physical printer)